pslucas0212/OCP4.12-IPI-vSphere-Install/README.md

 ```

  ### Get the OCP 4.12 installation software
  - Login to [Red Hat Hybrid Cloud Console](https://console.redhat.com).
-On the Red Hat Hybrid Cloud Console page, click the OpenShift side tab
+On the Red Hat Hybrid Cloud Console page, click on the OpenShift side tab.

 ![Choose OpenShift Tab](images/OCP01.png)

-- On the OpenShift page of the Red Hat Hybrid Console page, choose the Clusters tab on the side and the click the blue Create Cluster button
+- On the OpenShift page of the Red Hat Hybrid Console page, choose the Clusters tab on the side and the click the blue Create Cluster button.

 ![Create Cluster button](images/OCP02.png)

-- On the Clusters > Cluster Type page, click the Datacenter tab and scroll down on the screen and click the vSphere link
+- On the Clusters > Cluster Type page, click the Datacenter tab and scroll down on the screen and click the vSphere link.

 ![Click vSphere link](images/OCP03.png)

-- On the Clusters > Cluster Type > VMWare vSphere page, click on the Local Agent-based tile
+- On the Clusters > Cluster Type > VMWare vSphere page, click on the Local Agent-based tile.

 ![Click Local Agent-based tile](images/OCP04.png)